lacegiovanni17/music-booking-api/README.md

 ## Project Description: “Music Booking API”
-The Music Booking App API follows a modular monolith architecture, chosen for its clean separation of concerns—each module (auth, users, artists, events, bookings) operates independently while remaining part of a unified codebase, simplifying development and testing without microservices complexity.
-MongoDB was selected for its flexible schema, allowing dynamic event and artist data structures, while its indexing and embedded documents optimize read-heavy booking queries.
-Error handling is standardized with custom exceptions (404 Not Found, 400 Bad Request) and a centralized middleware, ensuring consistent API responses.
-Security is enforced via JWT authentication, role-based access control (RBAC), and rate limiting, while Redis caching and database indexing enhance scalability.
-The RESTful API design uses resource-based URLs and HTTP methods, with payload validation via Joi to prevent malformed requests.
-This architecture balances maintainability, performance, and scalability, making it ideal for handling high-volume booking transactions securely.
+The Music Booking App API follows a modular monolith architecture, chosen for its clean separation of concerns—each module (auth, users, artists, events, bookings) operates independently while remaining part of a unified codebase.
+This approach simplifies development, testing, and maintainability without the complexity of microservices.

+MongoDB was selected for its flexible schema, enabling dynamic event and artist data structures while indexing and embedded documents optimize read-heavy booking queries.
+The API is designed with scalability and performance in mind, ensuring efficient data retrieval for high-traffic operations.

+Key Features & Enhancements:
+✔ Security & Access Control: JWT authentication, role-based access control (RBAC), and rate limiting to mitigate abuse.
+✔ Error Handling & Consistency: Standardized error responses using custom exceptions (404 Not Found, 400 Bad Request) and a centralized error middleware.
+✔ API Design & Validation: A RESTful architecture with resource-based URLs, HTTP methods, and payload validation using Joi to prevent malformed requests.
+✔ Performance & Rate Limiting: Implemented express-rate-limit to control API request flow, applying stricter limits on authentication and booking transactions to enhance security and prevent spamming.
+✔ Testing & Documentation: Delivered a Postman collection for testing endpoints and a well-structured GitHub repository, ensuring clarity and ease of collaboration.

+By focusing on maintainability, performance, and security, this API is built to handle high-volume booking transactions efficiently, making it a reliable solution for music event management. 🚀

 ![music_mongoDB](https://github.com/user-attachments/assets/1056b244-63b6-4ff3-b90e-a1c994aa053a)

 ## Getting Started